pali1460/Group4ProjectRepo/ReadMe.md

 Application Description:
-- A customizable planner that allows the user to create and log in to an account and access their list of assignments and other events, as well as create their own.
-They will further be able to sort events by type, and be able to filter their list of events by type.
+- A customizable planner that allows the user to create and log in to an account and access a list of events that they can create and add to: Assignments, exams, and other events can be added to the planner with their own names and descriptions.
+Users can also set the planner to display urgent events on their homepage and delete events.

 Contributors:
 - Patrick Liu